Opinion | The world is watching this election. Here’s what other countries have to gain and lose.

 Trump’s prime target overseas has been Iran, which is probably the country hoping most fervently for his defeat.
 Iran has been cautious in the months before election, waiting for a new American administration that might reengage Tehran and revive the nuclear agreement Trump trashed.
 But Biden isn’t likely to be a pushover on Iran, and the Iranians may seek leverage through aggressive moves, post-election.

 When the United States is distracted or in transition, foreign nations can make mischief.
-It’s not an October Surprise we should be worrying about anymore, but a November, December or January one.
+It’s not an October surprise we should be worrying about anymore, but a November, December or January one.

 Read more from David Ignatius’s archive, follow him on Twitter or subscribe to his updates on Facebook.